A unique hybrid nonprofit organization

 - Access to people and resources that would never collaborate directly with local governmental entities within certain countries

 - The ability to deliver confidential information, including detailed case files, regarding criminals and wildlife criminal networks to trusted individuals within a government agency, more easily bypassing potential bureaucracy and corrupt officials

 How we use intelligence

-The information that we collect from various sources and through different means is used to produce actionable intelligence and feed our investigative projects, launch new information gathering activities, better understand the players, and when possible, facilitate the arrest and prosecution of the individuals behind wildlife crimes.
+The information that we collect from various sources and through different means is used to produce actionable intelligence and feed our investigative projects, launch new information gathering activities, better understand the players, and when possible, facilitate the arrest and prosecution of the individuals behind environmental crimes.
 We also share information with other organizations and law enforcement agencies through our Confidential Intel Briefs (CIBs).